AnyFetch/developers.anyfetch.com/guides/creating/document-type.md

 > * `hash` to automatically merge duplicated documents when using `deduplicator.anyfetch.com`
 > * `text`, to hold any string.

-## Updating a document type
+## Updating a document-type
-Due to their nature, updating a document type is tricky.
+Due to their nature, updating a document-type is tricky.
 Of course, you can only update document-types you own.

-You can't change the `name` of your document type, or the `es_mapping` -- if you really need to change something here, you'll have to either [contact us](contact@anyfetch.com) or `DELETE` your document-type and start over.
+You can't change the `name` of your document-type, or the `es_mapping` -- if you really need to change something here, you'll have to either [contact us](contact@anyfetch.com) or `DELETE` your document-type and start over.

 Aside from that, you can update `projections`, `description` and `templates`.

-## Deleting a document type
+## Deleting a document-type
 There's a slight catch here, as you can't delete a document-type in use by you *or* by any of your subcompanies.
 You really have to be careful when you start rolling your custom document-types to subcompanies...

 > This is probably still very abstract to you.
 You may want to check [the document-type tutorial](/guides/tutorials/document-type.html), creating a new document-type from scratch.